 Zecchan: Why isn't there an otome game based on Celtic mythology yet?

-Kill la Kill's Aikurō Mikisugi randomly slicks his hair back and removes his glasses to reveal his handsome face while also randomly undoing his clothes and making erotic poses when he explains how Senketsu works to Ryuko.
-He does this for no other reason other reason other than to annoy Ryuko and also make girls watching the show faint.
+Kill la Kill's Aikurō Mikisugi randomly slicks his hair back and removes his glasses to reveal his handsome face while also randomly undoing his clothes and striking erotic poses when he explains how Senketsu works to Ryuko.
+He does this for no reason other than to annoy Ryuko and make girls watching the show faint.